 If you are a degree-seeking undergraduate student who is currently enrolled, follow the instructions below beginning with the Pre-Registration section.

-Courses in the Spring 2021 semester will be taught using the same course delivery methods used in the Fall 2020 semester.
+Courses in the Fall 2021 semester will be taught three modes of class delivery: in person, online, and hybrid.
 Learn more about course delivery methods here.

 Preparing to Register

 Degree-seeking students are encouraged to meet with their advisor prior to their enrollment date.
 Use the resources below to assist in finding your advisor and scheduling an appointment.

 These resources will help you find information in TitanWeb to assist you in planning for registration.